-The Council has and will carry out schools consultation to confirm how the new pre-school, primary and secondary education capacity and facilities and the necessary modifications to catchment areas as described above will be delivered for Blindwells, if necessary on a phased basis.
+3.80 The Council has carried out schools consultation to confirm how the new pre-school, primary and secondary education facilities and the necessary modifications to catchment areas as described above will be delivered for Blindwells, if necessary on a phased basis.
 Appropriate catchment areas will be formed.
 If further new education facilities were to be provided in this cluster, additional schools consultation would be required and the outcome of any such consultation cannot be predetermined.